-Most of the small factories were formerly medium-large family enterprises with independent brands.
-Their production concept is based on a mass production model.
-This model is based on quantitative production to generate economic profit.
+Most small factories were formerly medium-large family enterprises with independent brands and a mass production model.

-"It's like producing just samples all the time, it does not permit for a flowing production line that can allow a sale or a production line to earn" (a senior development woman and a lecturer for footwear)
+"It's like producing just samples all the time.
+It does not permit for a flowing production line that can allow a sale or a production line to earn." (a senior development woman and a lecturer for footwear)

-Manual production requires a smaller number of employees, but each employee must have a broad skill set and much responsibility for the work process.
-Manual production becomes a "work of risk" since the ability to produce a good finished product depends on the quality of work and the skills of the manufacturer.
+Manual production requires fewer employees, but each must have a broad skill set and take responsibility to make a high-quality product.
+Therefore, manual production is a "work of risk".

-The characteristics of work among small manufacturers within this system produce a practice of constant development that becomes into a continues and circular study of the work process and materials.
-Therefore, it carries the potential for innovation that results from a profound acquaintance with the product, the materials and the technologies needed to process it.

-In practice today, following production for local designers, they operate more like workshops than then industrial mass production plants.
-Their production line is built on the production of small series.
-This model does not allow economic profitability and leads them to a permanent state of survival.
+Small factories operate more like workshops than like industrial mass production plants.
+Their small series production line is not profitable, and traps them in survival mode.
+However, the literature indicates producing in small series presents an opportunity to move from a PUSH (build to stock) model to a PULL (made to order) model.
+To stimulate the innovative potential inherent in craft work, it must be combined with elements from other disciplines.

-Sources from the literature point to the ability to produce small series as an opportunity to serve as the infrastructure for moving from PUSH-build to stock models to PUSH-made to order models.

-The literature also suggests that to stimulate the innovative potential inherent in craft work, it must be mixed with other elements from different disciplines.

 5. Survival mode

-Key insight: Survival mode does not enable the well-being required to develop long-term strategies and to develop differentiation against competitors.

-To maintain a long-term strategy, there is a need for availability, investment of economic resources and time resources.
-When the plant owner is subject to daily pressures to maintain the business alive, investment of resources constitutes a risk to the very existence of the business.
+Key insight: Survival mode does not enable development of long-term strategies and differentiation from competitors.
+A long-term strategy requires investment of time and economic resources.
+When the owner is struggling to maintain the business, investment of resources constitutes an existential risk.

-"It's hard to manage a factory when you manage the screws and the bolts" (senior developer in a medium-large scale factory, former manufacturer)
+"It's hard to manage a factory when you manage the nuts and bolts." (senior developer in a medium-large scale factory, former manufacturer)

-According to the literature, innovation is accompanied by insecurity and risk.
-In small, medium-sized companies, the challenges of daily life make it difficult to allocate resources to high-risk projects.

 5.1.
-Secondary insight: Creating differentiation and competitive advantage is the result of creating new knowledge or offering a new value to the customer.

-According to the literature, the communication revolution led to the knowledge society.
-In open markets that have a global capitalist economy and competition, knowledge building has become an indispensable tool and a resource that enables innovation.
+Secondary insight: Differentiation and competitive advantage result from new knowledge or a new value offered to the customer.
+In open markets in a competitive global capitalist economy, knowledge building is an indispensable resource enabling innovation.

-Innovation expresses the creation of a competitive edge in the knowledge economy.
-The knowledge economy is a term that describes an economy in which the acquisition, creation, and utilization of knowledge are the main factors that provide a competitive advantage among societies.

-"Traditional industry is defined as an industry whose knowledge is known - there is no change of knowledge here" (the owner of a medium-large scale factory)
+"Traditional industry is defined as an industry whose knowledge is known.
+There is no change of knowledge here." (owner of a medium-large factory)

 6. Creation as identity